slcs-jsc/mptrac/README.md

 ## Further information

-More detailed information for new users and developers is collected here:
+More detailed information for new users and developers of MPTRAC is collected here:

 * [GitHub wiki](https://github.com/slcs-jsc/mptrac/wiki)